ketrinh/LyriaBot/README.md

 !gwprelims - notifies everyone in the channel that the preliminaries for the Guild War event has started

 !gwfinals - notifies everyone in the channel that the finals for the Guild War event has started

+!skills [character] - lists the skills of the characters and their description